Aaron Bastani: Novara Media

 In 2011, Bastani co-founded Novara Media, a left-wing news outlet, with James Butler.
 They were introduced to each other by Laurie Penny in the tuition fee protests.
 Named after the Italian city central to The Working Class Goes to Heaven, Novara Media was initially an hour-long radio programme on Resonance FM.
 In its early years, the organisation produced short-form media that Bastani compared to BuzzFeed, but it branched out into long-form content.
 It experienced an increase in popularity under the Labour Party leadership of Jeremy Corbyn, whom it was positive towards.
 Novara Media interviewed Corbyn and other major Corbynist figures.
 However, it was critical of the party under its following leader, Keir Starmer.
 Bastani has run video and podcast series for Novara Media including IMO Bastani and The Bastani Factor.
 Along with Michael Walker, Bastani has co-hosted The Fix and TyskySour.
-For his role in Novara Media, New Statesman named Bastani the 50th-most-influential British left-wing figure of 2023.
+For his role in Novara Media, the New Statesman (for whom he has also written) named Bastani the 50th-most-influential British left-wing figure of 2023.